Amazing Places to Visit in New Zealand

 Auckland is located on the North island of New Zealand, this city is huge with lots of cafés, bars, shops and also day trips all within close proximity.

-Auckland is the largest city in New Zealand and is a great city to spend at least a few days exploring.
 Auckland became the capital of New Zealand when the British arrived in 1840 but before this it was inhabited by various Maori tribes - you will learn a great deal about this city when based here.

-In the city centre you can find lots of shops, bars, cafes, restaurants and clubs.
-There are so many attractions you can check out including the harbour where you can take a boat trip, go up the Sky Tower, visit Rangitoto Island, head to the spectacular Hukani Gulf Islands or see extinct volcanoes which have amazing views over the city.
+In the city centre you can find lots of activities and entertainment.
+Some of the most popular attractions in Auckland you can check out include the harbour where you can take a boat trip, go up the Sky Tower or climb up extinct volcanoes which offer amazing views over the city.

 Waiheke Island